 Court Records are public records and available to anyone.
 Court Records include a case file that contains a docket and any documents and filings filed in your case.
 You are able to access the court records online, or at Clerk of Court in the county where the case was filed.

 Each and every state maintains records of their state citizen’s criminal past.
 These online databases are connected so you can track criminal backgrounds from other states.
-Go to the Kay County Courthouse and inquire, or check the website.
+Go to the Kay County Courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and if the crime was in a different state, you may have to pay for a more intensive search.

 A search of someone’s criminal history you are able to get a listing of all the arrests, charges, or convictions for the following crimes: